-In accordance with Assembly Bill 341 (Chapter 476, Statutes of 2011), CalRecycle is leading California’s ambitious drive toward a 75 percent reduction in the amount of waste going to landfills by the year 2020.
-This will be achieved through source reduction, recycling, and composting.
+AB 341 (Chapter 476, Statutes of 2011) set a goal of a 75 percent reduction in the amount of waste going to landfills by the year 2020, to be achieved through source reduction, recycling, and composting.

-To meet the goals of AB 341, it is estimated that California will need to double the size of the current organics materials management infrastructure.
+To meet the goals of AB 1383, it is estimated that California will need to double the size of the current organics materials management infrastructure.
 CalRecycle has identified barriers and corresponding solutions to help facilitate the construction and safe operation of this next-generation infrastructure:

 Scientific Research and Technology Evaluation

 CalRecycle funds and supports research to answer important scientific questions and to ensure program initiatives are based on the best available science.
 CalRecycle collaborates with other agencies to ensure shared research priorities receive prompt attention.

 - Compost-Greenhouse Gas Research.
 CalRecycle funded research by UC Davis to estimate the greenhouse gas impacts of compost production and use.
 The project included field research to measure the impact of compost application on N2O emissions from intensively farmed lands—one of the largest N2O sources in California—as well as laboratory incubations checking the impact of compost on soil CH4 and N2O emissions for multiple soil types and different chemical fertilizer applications.